NGMLGroup/NGMLGroup.github.io/about.md

 layout: default
 ---

-_Welcome to the northernmost Graph Machine Learning community_
+_Welcome to the northernmost Graph Machine Learning community!_

 The core team is at the [University of Tromsø](https://en.uit.no/), the Arctic University of Norway, but we have members and collaborators from other groups and universities.